 Countries around the world are taking extraordinary steps to protect workers, support incomes, and ensure that benefits are provided to the large numbers of non-standard workers who now constitute such a large part of the labour market.
 To inform the continuing policy debate in Australia, we have gathered summary information (and links for further information) on just some of these measures from other countries.
 So we can keep this catalogue up to date, please forward further suggestions and links to email@example.com.
 Here we focus on measures affecting job and income security for workers and working-class households, rather than other measures (such as loan guarantees and liquidity measures implemented by governments and central banks) also aimed at offsetting the devastating impact of the pandemic on world economies.

 The Canadian federal government will pay a 75% direct wage subsidy to businesses and non-profit employers of any size, for workers who will be kept on the payroll (whether actively working or not).
 The subsidy applies to wages up to $58,700 per year (125% of median wages) is capped, providing a maximum weekly subsidy of $847.
-The government earlier announced a new income support program for workers affected by the pandemic: the Canadian Emergency Response Benefit will pay up to 4 months of benefit at $2000 per month to any workers (permanent, temporary and casual, self-employed, or gig workers) required to self-isolate, care for someone who is ill, care for children while schools re closed, or who lose their jobs for economic reasons during the pandemic but do not qualify for normal Employment Insurance.
-The program will replace traditional Employment Insurance for those who are not currently receiving EI benefits; the EI system became overwhelmed by applications, leading the government to move to this alternative system (which will be delivered through the income tax administration, including on-line processing ability).
-The government is also boosting payments for GST credits and child benefits, deferring student loan repayments, and deferring income tax filing by 4 months.
+The government earlier announced a new income support program for workers affected by the pandemic: the Canadian Emergency Response Benefit (CERB) will pay up to 4 months of benefit at $2000 per month to any workers (permanent, temporary and casual, self-employed, or gig workers) required to self-isolate, care for someone who is ill, care for children while schools are closed, or who lose their jobs for economic reasons during the pandemic but do not qualify for normal Employment Insurance (update: as of June 2020, CERB has been extended for two more months, with the government noting that there are far more unemployed and willing workers than there are job opportunities).
+The program has replaced traditional Employment Insurance for those who are not currently receiving EI benefits; the EI system became overwhelmed by applications, leading the government to move to this alternative system, delivered through the income tax administration, including on-line processing ability.
+The government is also boosting payments for GST credits and child benefits, deferring student loan repayments, and deferring income tax filing by four months.

 Denmark’s strong centralised tripartite industrial relations system has allowed that country to quickly implement a novel and powerful response to the labour market effects of the pandemic.
 The program was reached through agreement between the government, unions, and employer associations... perhaps like a “COVID-19 Accord,” to use an Australian analogy.
 For up to 3 months, the government will cover up to 75% of the wage costs of salaried workers, and 90% for hourly employees, up to 26,000 kroner ($6500A) per month.
 It applies to any company that otherwise would make redundant 30% or more of its staff, or at least 50 people.
 Some casual and contract workers are covered, but not self-employed.
 Employers cover the other 25% of wages; workers agree to use 5 days of annual leave during the subsidised period.
 The budget for the plan estimates that 2.5% of private sector workers will be covered by it, but there is no ceiling on the number.